 This template features a gray and black color scheme.
 We’d like to change it to fit our restaurant’s brand.
 The main highlight color for our restaurant is blue.
 Let’s change the rectangle shapes on this menu to that color.

-First click the edge of the gray rectangles so it’s highlighted.
+First, click the edge of the gray rectangles so it’s highlighted.
 This brings up the Shape Format menu header.
 Select the Shape Fill option.
 Now select our blue color and the shape will be colored blue.
-Repeat this process for the all the gray shapes on the menu.
+Repeat this process for all the gray shapes on the menu.

 2. Add In Your Menu Items